sdwheeler/seanonit/content/docs/05-psprofiles/slide08.md

 - Configuring colors and keybindings

-  PSReadLine allows you to configure colors and keybindings.
+  PowerShell 7.2 added a new automatic variable, `$PSStyle`, and changes to the PowerShell engine to support the output of ANSI-decorated text.
+For Windows PowerShell, you can use the **PSStyle** module to achieve similar results.
+Also, the **PSReadLine** allows you to configure colors for syntax highlighting on the command line.

+  **PSReadLine** also lets you customize keybindings.
+For example, you can map the keybinding for `<Enter>` to the `ValidateAndAcceptLine` function.
+This function prevents you from running a command with syntax errors.

   Add these commands to your profile so they persist across sessions.

-- `$PSDefaultParameterValues`
+- Default parameter values

   The `$PSDefaultParameterValues` preference variable allows you to set default parameter values for cmdlets.
 For example, you may want the `Install-Module` to alway use the **SkipPublisherCheck**